TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/BasicFluidTemplates/Index.rst

 This design produces a basic web page having a header, two columns for content, and a footer.

-In the TYPO3 CMS backend, create a standard page named :aspect:`DoubleColumn` just under (inside) the “Home” page.
-On the “DoubleColumn” standard page, create a TypoScript extension template record.
+In the TYPO3 CMS backend, create a standard page named :name:`DoubleColumn` just under (inside) the :name:`Home` page.
+On the :name:`DoubleColumn` standard page, create a TypoScript extension template record.
 In the TypoScript template Setup field, write the following lines::